F5Networks/marathon-bigip-ctlr/docs/includes/f5-csi_m/ref_cscm-table-configuration-params.rst

       - string
       - Yes
       - None
-      - Your BIG-IP username; provides the CSC access to the BIG-IP
+      - Your BIG-IP username; provides the CSI access to the BIG-IP
       - N/A
     * - ``F5_CSI_BIGIP_PASSWORD``
       - string
       - Yes
       - None
-      - Your BIG-IP password; provides the CSC access to the BIG-IP
+      - Your BIG-IP password; provides the CSI access to the BIG-IP
       - N/A
     * - ``F5_CSI_PARTITIONS``
       - string
       - Yes
       - None
-      - The partition(s) on the BIG-IP that the CSC will manage
+      - The partition(s) on the BIG-IP that the CSI will manage
       - N/A
     * - ``F5_CSI_USE_HEALTHCHECK``
       - boolean